 This subject will develop your understanding of human functioning and physical activity, skills in communication and investigation, and the ability to apply theory to practical situations.
 It encompasses both theoretical and practical based learning that promotes immediate as well as lifelong health benefits.
-You will be introduced to the body systems, the science of physical performance and coaching concepts in sport.
+You will investigate body systems, the science of physical performance and coaching concepts across a variety of sports.